apereo/java-cas-client/README.md

 </logger>
 ```

-<a name="tomcat-67-integration"></a>
+<a name="tomcat-678-integration"></a>
-## Tomcat 6/7 Integration
+## Tomcat 6/7/8 Integration
 The client supports container-based CAS authentication and authorization support for the Tomcat servlet container.

 Suppose a single Tomcat container hosts multiple Web applications with similar authentication and authorization needs.
 Prior to Tomcat container support, each application would require a similar configuration of CAS servlet filters and authorization configuration in the `web.xml` servlet descriptor.
 Using the new container-based authentication/authorization feature, a single CAS configuration can be applied to the container and leveraged by all Web applications hosted by the container.

 CAS authentication support for Tomcat is based on the Tomcat-specific Realm component.
 The Realm component has a fairly broad surface area and RealmBase is provided as a convenient superclass for custom implementations; the CAS realm implementations derive from `RealmBase`.
 Unfortunately RealmBase and related components have proven to change over both major and minor number releases, which requires version-specific CAS components for integration.
-We have provided two packages with similar components with the hope of supporting all 6.x and 7.x versions. **No support for 5.x is provided.**
+We have provided 3 packages with similar components with the hope of supporting all 6.x, 7.x and 8.x versions. **No support for 5.x is provided.**

 <a name="component-overview"></a>
 ### Component Overview
-In the following discussion of components, only the Tomcat 6.x components are mentioned.
-The Tomcat 7.0.x components have exactly the same name, but **are in the tomcat.v7 package**, e.g. `org.jasig.cas.client.tomcat.v7.Cas20CasAuthenticator`.
+In the following discussion of components, only the Tomcat 8.x components are mentioned.
+The Tomcat 7.0.x and 6.0.x components have exactly the same name, but **are in the tomcat.v7 and tomcat.v6 packages**, e.g. `org.jasig.cas.client.tomcat.v7.Cas20CasAuthenticator` or `org.jasig.cas.client.tomcat.v6.Cas20CasAuthenticator`.

 <a name="authenticators"></a>
 #### Authenticators
 Authenticators are responsible for performing CAS authentication using a particular protocol.
 All protocols supported by the Jasig Java CAS client are supported: CAS 1.0, CAS 2.0, and SAML 1.1.
 The following components provide protocol-specific support:

 ```
-org.jasig.cas.client.tomcat.v6.Cas10CasAuthenticator
+org.jasig.cas.client.tomcat.v8.Cas10CasAuthenticator
-org.jasig.cas.client.tomcat.v6.Cas20CasAuthenticator
+org.jasig.cas.client.tomcat.v8.Cas20CasAuthenticator
-org.jasig.cas.client.tomcat.v6.Cas20ProxyCasAuthenticator
+org.jasig.cas.client.tomcat.v8.Cas20ProxyCasAuthenticator
-org.jasig.cas.client.tomcat.v6.Saml11Authenticator
+org.jasig.cas.client.tomcat.v8.Saml11Authenticator
 ```

 <a name="realms"></a>